 It’s different for everyone.
 It depends on what your needs are, what your bills are, and what solar system you choose to invest in.

-At Penrith Solar Centre, we’ve been installing microinverter solar systems for years.
+At Penrith Solar Centre, we’ve been installing solar systems for years.
 We have loads of happy customers, and many of them started their respective solar journeys with scepticism.
 With a better understanding of how your system will work for your needs, you’ll be empowered to make informed choices about your solar purchase.
-So while we may be biased about what type of system we think you should invest in, we’ll do our best to remain unbiased as we get into the specifics of what affects your solar payback period.
+So while we may be biased about who we think you should invest in, we’ll do our best to remain unbiased as we get into the specifics of what affects your solar payback period.

 In this article, you will learn: